JetBrains/guide/site/go/tutorials/bookstore_rest_api/data_models/index.md

 }
 ```

 Once our models are prepared, we'll proceed to implement `db.DBMigrate()`.
-This will occur shortly.
+This will occur in HTTP Handler section.

 ## Defining Models